 Getting started

-The LLM Proxy allows you to route requests to the best and cheapest Large Language Model (LLM).
-This guide provides instructions on how to configure and use the LLM Proxy.
+The AI Enabler Proxy allows you to route requests to the best and cheapest Large Language Model (LLM).
+This guide provides instructions on how to configure and use the AI Enabler Proxy.

-You can run the LLM Proxy in your Kubernetes cluster or use the one on the CAST AI platform.
+You can run the AI Enabler Proxy in your Kubernetes cluster or use the one on the Cast AI platform.
 In both cases, the Proxy expects the request to follow the OpenAI API contract described in the OpenAI API Reference documentation.
 The response will also follow the OpenAI API contract.

 Supported providers